-Australians heading overseas can now pick up an International Driving Permit (IDP) at Sydney Airport, under a new program launched by the NRMA and car hire partner Sixt.
+Australians heading overseas can now pick up an International Driving Permit (IDP) at Sydney Airport, under a new program launched by the NRMA and car hire partner SIXT.

 The NRMA is the only official issuer of IDPs in NSW and the ACT.

-For travellers who realise they need an IDP just before departure, it also avoids the $11.60 postage fee and postal wait time.
+The new in-person service offers an alternative to postal delivery.
+For travellers who realise they need an IDP a few days before departure, it avoids the $11.60 postage fee and postal wait time.

 The announcement comes on the heels of a string of scooter and moped accidents overseas that have left Australian travellers facing hefty medical bills with no insurance cover.
 In destinations such as Bali, Thailand and Italy, local traffic authorities require riders to hold both a valid Australian motorcycle licence and an International Driving Permit.